LangFengCool/Getting-and-Cleanning-Data/README.md

 Use data <- read.table("Cleaned_TidyData.txt.txt") to read the data, this is the result dataset I uploaded.

 It is 180x68 because there are 30 subjects and 6 activities

+# Please Note: if the uploaded txt file cannot be viewed, the full dataset can be seen in the dataset